The-101-project/Lock_In_Amplifier_Review/readme.md

 * The 2nd LED receiving

 Oscilloscope probes
-* Channel 1: Connected to tthe receiving LED
+* Channel 1: Connected to the receiving LED.
+Maximumu Amplification: 20mV/div
-* Channel 2: Connected to the transmitting LED
+* Channel 2: Connected to the transmitting LED, 1V/div, the driving signal is 2.8V

 <p align="center">